-Peristaltic pumps are a type of positive displacement pump.
+A peristaltic pump is a type of positive displacement pump.

 Peristaltic pumps are used in a wide range of industries and applications such as food, mining, chemical, fishing and agriculture as well as on and off shore, in anaerobic digestion / biogas and in the production of concrete and paint.

-There are a number of benefits of using peristaltic pumps:
+The benefits of using peristaltic pumps

 The liquid never coming into contact with any moving part therefore totally removing the risk of contamination

 Few wear parts mean lower maintenance costs, saving you money